jdreaver/rust-os/README.md

     - Also drop any intermediate page tables we created.
     - Would it be easier to create an arena holding a process's memory so we could drop it all?
   - Make sure we can use NO_EXECUTE bit in page table (need some EFER setting?)
-  - Ensure that _every_ time we go to userspace, especially if we get rescheduled to another CPU, we store the kernel stack in the GS register.
-Do we need to add something to when we exit interrupt handlers, like a `return_to_userspace`?
   - Re-enable interrupts while handling syscalls (or don't? at least be explicit)
     - If we expect interrupts to be disabled, make a comment where we disabled and where we do e.g. `swapgs` or something else that expects interrupts disabled
   - Segfault a user process and kill it instead of panicking and crashing the kernel